nglaze00/SCoNe_GCN/README.md

-# trajectory-analysis
+# path-prediction
-Using Hodge graph neural networks for path prediction
+Using Hodge graph neural networks for path prediction on Wikispeedia dataset